 How do I find out about auditions?

-All details about an audition are included in each production’s ‘Auditions Notice’.
-Details of any current auditions notices can be found to the left of this page.
+All details about an audition are included in each production’s ‘Auditions Notice’, found on our ‘Current Auditions‘ page.
 An auditions notice provides any information an interested actor might require in order to make an informed decision about auditioning.
 This includes all relevant dates, a description of the play and the productions and a breakdown of the parts on offer.

 The easiest way to be the first to find out about a new auditions notice is to sign up to our newsletter and join our Facebook page.